solana-foundation/developer-content/docs/core/transactions.md

 envelope to process the documents, just like sending a transaction on the network to process our instructions.

+## Key Points

+- Solana transactions consist of instructions that interact with various programs on the network, where each instruction represents a specific operation.

+- Each instruction specifies the program to execute the instruction, the accounts required by the instruction, and the data required for the instruction's execution.

+- Instructions within a transaction are processed in the order they are listed.

+- Transactions are atomic, meaning either all instructions process successfully, or the entire transaction fails.

+- The maximum size of a transaction is 1232 bytes.

 ## Basic Example

 Below is a diagram representing a transaction with a single instruction to